 Transferring business assets

-The reasons behind making a transfer should also be treated with caution.
+The reasons for making a transfer should also be treated with caution.

 For example, if the company you’re transferring these assets away from is facing dissolution or insolvency, a transfer of assets could be perceived as an attempt to obstruct a creditor’s claims process.

-There are specifics involved, so it is advised that you speak with your accountant and business lawyer before undertaking such a sale, or indeed before considering any other method of asset transfer.
+There are specifics involved, so it is advised that you seek professional advice and speak with your accountant and business lawyer before undertaking such a sale, or indeed before considering any other method of asset transfer of assets.